Skip to main content

 Florence Seasonal Food in December

-December is the real beginning of citrus season.
-Oranges, mandarins and clementines fill the markets now.
+December is the real beginning of citrus season, and you can find oranges, mandarins, and clementines filling the markets around Florence.
 What better way to keep cold and flu germs at bay than to have a nice fresh-squeezed spremuta (juice) of Sicilian blood oranges?

 Cantinetta Antinori Gnudi dish